ArneCL/BlogPosts/gradle-project-dependencies-eclipse.md

 Tags: gradle,gradle-dependencies
 Title: Gradle: Project dependencies like in Eclipse

-One project may depend on another.
-And that other project may be at the same level, i.e. not a in a subdirectory.
+One project may depend on another, which may be on the folder same level, i.e. not a in a subdirectory.

 This is easily achieved in Eclipse.
 And also in Gradle.
-Yout need Gradle's 'flat includes'.
+You need Gradle's 'flat includes'.

-In your project, create a settings.gradle fil, with a 'includeFlat' directive inside.
+In your project, create a settings.gradle file, with a 'includeFlat' directive inside.

 		includeFlat 'AProject'